offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 Bambu Studio/User Interface_TOPIC
 ```

 Layer height is the !!height!! of each layer in the print.
-The thinner the layer, the less ridges are visible as the model is printed upwards (Z axis), meaning a smoother overall appearance.
+The thinner the layer, the less ridges are visible as the object is printed upwards (Z axis), meaning a smoother overall appearance.

-To set the layer height globally, ensure no model is selected and in the Prepare screen's side-panel navigate to the **!!Quality!!** tab and to the **!!Layer height!!** subsection:
+To set the layer height globally, ensure no object is selected and navigate to the properties under **!!Quality!!** → **!!Layer height!!**:

 * **Layer height** - Controls height_LAYER of each layer, except for the initial layer.
 * **Initial layer height** - Controls height_LAYER of the initial layer.
 A thicker_LAYER initial layer may help with the print better stick to the build plate.